battleofthebots/system-gateway/README.md

 ```

-To run the server in the competition environment, use the following docker-compose file
+To run the server in the competition environment, use the following docker-compose file:

 ```yaml
 version: '3'
 services: